anamol-saxena/PracticeGit/README.md

 # PracticeGit
 This repo is only for testing github.

-# Just learn how to do a create a new branch, make changes and finall to do a pull request
+## Just learn how to do a create a new branch, make changes and finally to do a pull request

 Initial configuration